-Pappas and Jesse Gooch, proprietor of Painters Plus Home Decorating Inc., announced the ninth Project HOPE (Helping Others Paint Exteriors), a city-wide contest for a free exterior home paint job, will take place on Saturday, Aug.
-31.
+Pappas and Jesse Gooch, proprietor of Painters Plus, announced that the eighth annual Project HOPE (Helping Others Paint Exteriors), a citywide contest for a free exterior home paint job, will take place on Saturday, Aug.
+25.

-For the ninth year in a row, Gooch will team up with Pappas and other city officials to assist with the project.
-In addition, members of the Chamber of Commerce of the Tonawandas and local businesses will support the event.
+For the eighth year in a row, Gooch will team up with Pappas and other city officials to assist with the project.
+In addition, members of the Chamber of Commerce of the Tonawandas and local businesses will be supporting the event.

 "It has always been my passion to help people and to make a difference in my community," said Gooch, noting that a desire to prevent the onset of blight in North Tonawanda is at the heart of Project HOPE.
 "During these tough economic times, it has been a struggle for people to maintain or improve their homes.
 I have seen many homes in the area that have loose and peeling paint, dingy colors and rotted siding."

-Over the past eight years, Project HOPE has helped out local property owners who live in the city.
+Over the past seven years, Project HOPE has been a huge success with helping out local property owners that live in the city.

-“My question is, are these people neglecting their homes or do they want to improve their homes but don’t have the physical or financial means?”
-Niagara County Legislator Gooch said.
-“I believe that in many cases, it’s not neglect, and that’s what drove me to start and continue with the Painters Plus Project.”
+"My question is, are these people neglecting their homes or do they want to improve their homes but don't have the physical or financial means?"
+Gooch said.
+"I believe that in many cases it's not neglect and that's what drove me to start and continue with the Painters Plus Project."

-The winner of Project HOPE will have their home pressure-washed, primed and painted by the Painters Plus team and volunteers.
+The winner of Project HOPE will have their home pressure washed, primed and painted by the Painters Plus team and their volunteers.
 Gooch plans to select a person or family that is either disabled, elderly, suffering financial hardships or a disabled veteran.

-Pappas said, “I am excited to be a part of this project for the ninth year of its existence.
-I can’t thank Jesse and Painter’s Plus enough for their investment in our city.
-For the past eight years, Project HOPE has helped change homes, neighborhoods and lives.
-I am sure this year will be no different.”
+Pappas said, "I am excited to be a part of this project for the eighth year of its existence.
+I can't thank Jesse and Painters Plus enough for their investment in our city.
+For the past seven years Project HOPE has helped change homes, neighborhoods and lives.
+I am sure this year will be no different."

-Additional information is available by calling 693-PLUS (7587) or by emailing [email protected]
+Additional information is available at 693-PLUS (7587) or by email at [email protected]